Nokia Siemens Networks aims for No.2 slot in U.S. market

 The company is much healthier than it was a year ago after a restructuring which included a cull of staff from 75,000 to 58,000 and sale of non-core assets.
 Operating and gross margins rose last year, and NSN actually contributed to co-parent Nokia's cash flow instead of being a drain.

-In the U.S. market, Suri said Softbank's arrival could work to NSN's advantage because NSN could capitalise on its strong supplier relationship with Softbank in Japan to win more contracts at Sprint and ClearwireCLWR.O, which Sprint is in the process of buying.
+In the U.S. market, Suri said Softbank's arrival could work to NSN's advantage because NSN could capitalize on its strong supplier relationship with Softbank in Japan to win more contracts at Sprint and Clearwire, which Sprint is in the process of buying.

-When operators merge, they often rationalise their network gear suppliers so as to cut costs, putting contracts in play.
+When operators merge, they often rationalize their network gear suppliers so as to cut costs, putting contracts in play.

 At T-Mobile, NSN and Ericsson are the primary suppliers of mobile gear, while at MetroPCS it's Ericsson and Samsung.